Returning service member care

 We can help you access service and benefit programs tailored to the needs of returning service members, including:

 - Referral assistance

 Vet Centers are counseling centers that help Veterans readjust after deployment.
-The Vet Center in Richmond provides counseling for individuals, groups, married couples, and families.
+The Vet Centers in Wilmington and Center City provide counseling for individuals, groups, married couples, and families.
 They also provide guidance and referrals for other VA and community resources.